alexcodreanu86/federated-dashboard-markitondemand-widget/readme.md

 ```

 Now all you have to do is call `Stock.Controller.setupWidgetIn('.container')` where `.container` can be any desired JQuery selector that you want to serve as the container of the widget.

+Credits:
+HighStock from [HighCharts](http://www.highcharts.com) is used for the charts.

+Markit On Demand [API](http://dev.markitondemand.com/) is used to get stock data.

+Logo: Increase by Rediffusion from The Noun Project